-I still can’t believe it’s been a decade since I started Live Your Message on October 12th, 2011.
+I still can’t believe it’s been over a decade since I started Live Your Message on October 12th, 2011.

 It’s grown (and I’ve grown) so much since then, that it’s hard to recognize what began as just a dream.